There are Four Periods of Time Suggested by the Parable

-Every believer has a measure of the Holy Spirit.
 The Apostle Paul said we are not to be controlled by our sinful nature, but controlled by the Spirit of God who dwells in us.

 Romans 8:9: But you are not in the flesh, but (you are) in the Spirit, if the Spirit of God dwells in you.
 Now if any man does not have the Spirit of Christ, then he is none of His.